-Trump lawyer Giuliani will not cooperate with U.S. House impeachment inquiry
+Trump lawyer Giuliani will not cooperate in U.S. House impeachment inquiry

-WASHINGTON (Reuters) - President Donald Trump’s personal lawyer Rudy Giuliani will not cooperate with an impeachment inquiry that is homing in on his efforts to pressure a foreign government to investigate one of Trump’s political rivals, his lawyer said on Tuesday.
+WASHINGTON (Reuters) - President Donald Trump’s personal lawyer Rudy Giuliani will not cooperate with a U.S. House of Representatives impeachment inquiry that is scrutinizing his efforts to pressure Ukraine to investigate a Trump political rival, Giuliani’s lawyer said on Tuesday.

+Giuliani’s lawyer, Jon Sale, told a lawyer for the three Democratic-led House committees leading the inquiry that the former New York mayor would refuse to comply with a subpoena seeking documents relating to his activities concerning Ukraine.

-“This appears to be an unconstitutional, baseless, and illegitimate ‘impeachment inquiry,’” Guiliani’s lawyer, Jon Sale, told the House Intelligence Committee in a letter.
+“This appears to be an unconstitutional, baseless, and illegitimate ‘impeachment inquiry,’” Sale wrote, echoing language the White House used last week in saying it would not cooperate with the inquiry that threatens Trump’s presidency.

-Information being sought relating to Giuliani’s work in Ukraine is protected by attorney-client privilege and other privileges, the letter said.

-“In addition, the subpoena is overbroad, unduly burdensome, and seeks documents beyond the scope of legitimate inquiry,” Sale wrote.

-Kent appeared despite being ordered by the White House and the State Department not to cooperate with the probe.
-He was served with a subpoena by lawmakers on Tuesday morning.
+The move represented the latest effort by Trump and those close to him to refuse any cooperation with the inquiry.
+Despite that, several U.S. officials involved in the matter who received subpoenas from the three committees have testified.
+Even as Giuliani refused to comply, lawmakers were hearing closed-door testimony from a senior U.S. diplomat, George Kent.

-Democrats in the U.S. House of Representatives are examining whether there are grounds to impeach Trump for asking Ukrainian President Volodymyr Zelenskiy in a July 25 phone call to look into unsubstantiated allegations about political rival Joe Biden.

-The former vice president is a leading contender in the Democratic nominating contest to run against Republican Trump in the November 2020 U.S. presidential election.
+House Democrats are focusing on Trump’s request to Ukrainian President Volodymyr Zelenskiy in a July 25 phone call to look into unsubstantiated allegations about Joe Biden, the former vice president and a leading contender to become the Democratic nominee to run against Republican Trump in the November 2020 U.S. presidential election.

 Kent, who has spent much of his career fighting corruption in Ukraine and elsewhere, is the second career diplomat to testify as part of the probe after being subpoenaed.
-The White House and State Department ordered them not to appear.
+The White House and State Department had ordered them not to appear.

 It was unclear what Kent, a deputy assistant secretary of state responsible for U.S. policy toward six former Soviet republics including Ukraine, was telling lawmakers.